IBM/kube101/workshop/Lab2/README.md

 resources to handle increasing load on your application.

 1. `kubectl` provides a `scale` subcommand to change the size of an existing deployment.
-Let's change our single running instance of `guestbook` up to 10 instances:
+Let's increase our capacity from a single running instance of `guestbook` up to 10 instances:

    ``` console